Monday, May 6, 2024

 An S10

 The group of guys, working on their S10s, was an "ecclesia."
 Ecclesia is the Greek word for "a called out group of people."
 The New Testament word, ecclesia, is translated as church in my Bible translation.
 Does that mean that this guy and his friends were a church that met regularly and cared for each other?
 How might the only church in town be better off if it were more like this group of S10 owners?
-It sounds much better than working on my car by myself in my own driveway - hoping that things go well and relying on myself.
+It sounds much better than working on my car alone - hoping that things go well and relying on me.

 Just for today...